They say that the truth is stranger than fiction but they (whoever it is that they may be) are not always correct.

 In effect, the complete opposite of how the enlightened Empyraeum did it, following the Hegèmon’s Great Awakening under Chomolungma Mountain.

 Suddenly, it occurred to many that this writer's opus was, perhaps, not the bad thing so many had considered it to be.
 In matter of fact, by revealing the horrors the world would have suffered in the absence of the Empyraeum, perhaps she was magnifying the glory of Alexander more than even she realised!

 Though its foundations were Hellenic, the Empyraeum had already started to be influenced by Persia and Egypt when the foundations of Alexandria-the-First were laid.
 As the army moved East, many of the philosophies and art forms of the Land of the Jade Sun came back with it.

 In fact, every nation which peacefully bent the knee to Alexander contributed so much more than restless young men and women to the burgeoning enterprise.
 They contributed their very selves.

 With each new nation that accepted the Empyraeum, the Empyraeum was changed.
 As a thousand languages became Empyraen Standard Greek, so too did a thousand nations become the Empyraeum.

 Yet people always seek to emulate that which they admire and so did the new citizens of the Empyraeum do.
 They also brought the best of their culture with them and added it to the swirling mix which would one day blend and result in a something truly greater than the sum of its parts.

-No religion or form of worship was forbidden.
+No religion or form of worship was forbidden, although those that involved human sacrifice or were built on subjugation were frowned upon.
 As strongly influenced as Alexander had been by the Kristoman, no form of belief forced upon citizens.
 One prayed to whichever god one desired and it was the affair of no man who that god was; there were so many, surely there would be more than enough to go around.

 The need for bloodshed was blessedly rare.
 The result of this all was incredible.